-No geographical segment analysis on turnover is provided as substantially all of the Group's revenue and contribution to results were derived from the People's Republic of China (the "PRC").
+No geographical segment analysis on turnover is provided as substantially all of the Group's revenue and contribution to results were derived from the PRC.

 The following is an analysis of the carrying amount of segment assets and additions to property, plant and equipment, analysed by the geographical area in which the assets are located.